Ynpact/ynpact-ssh-ssm-proxy/README.md

 ```
 ~/.ssh/sshSsmProxy.sh newhost|edithost|rmhost {alias}
 ```
-Run it and answer the script prompts :
+Run it and for newhost or edithost command option, answer the script prompts :
 - Instance name tag : enter your target EC2 instance name-tag value
 - Connect via AWS SSO y/n : type "y" to gain AWS credential using your corporate IdP and AWS Identity Center (AWS SSO)
 - AWS credential profile to use : enter the name of the AWS credential profile to use to connect to the target EC2 instance (you must configure this profile beforhand).
 See credential requirement section to ensure this profile will authorize all action needed by the script